BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/technology-and-art.md

 Instead, it is an aspect of our concern with the tree and the house, reflected in the experience of walking, seeing the tree’s shape grow larger as we approach it, and feeling an increasing separation from the house as we walk away from it.
 In the scientific account, things become indifferent to our concerns (Sorge); by representing both the distance and the objects as simple mathematical entities or philosophical concepts, we lose our authentic experience of nearness and distance.

+Today the representational character of the digital shapes the physical.
+Speaking in Baudrillardian terms, through the colonization of the last frontier---our immediate consciousness---companies are constructing a virtual yet *hyper-realistic world* that suggests there is no truth behind it.
+This process is evolving so rapidly that meaningful analysis becomes impossible.
+Our children will navigate a "meta"-reality.
+They won't believe that the world depicted on their screens and other devices is real---that is not the danger!
+I also doubt that they will consciously believe the fake stories of this realm saturated by advertisement.
+Instead they run the risk of becoming cynical; of perceiving the real world as virtual.
+Threfore, they may consider everything as a scene to be observed, and all their actions as performances that can be captured and reviewed at any given moment.
+This would deny them a live of moments and turn it into a plan for later presentations.
+Kids sense the digital world in a peculiar, allusive, and meta-like state.
+This is why their memes are perpetually ironic, detached, self-referential, and buried beneath twenty layers of irony; the truth is completely dead to them.
+They look at a *postmodern* president and culture and ask: what on earth is this?
+They see Coca Cola advertisements that are knowingly winking and smiling at them, and they see through this nonsense.

 The *challenging* essence of technology implies that functioning things lead to more functioning things.
 Everything is *challenged* to serve as a systematic resource for technological application, which we subsequently utilize as a resource for further application, perpetuating a cycle.
 For instance, we *challenge* land to produce coal, considering the land as nothing more than a coal deposit.
 The coal is then stockpiled, always ready to unleash the stored solar heat it contains, which is then called upon for warmth, which subsequently is commanded to yield steam whose pressure drives the wheels that sustain a factory's operations.
 The factories themselves are *challenged* to create tools through which machines are once again put into service and preserved.
-If a market exists (constructed by directing desire, i.e., marketing), we will likely have to adapt to yet another technological illusion.
+If a market exists (constructed by channeled desire, i.e., marketing), we will likely have to adapt to yet another technological illusion.
 This chain does not move toward anything that has its own presence, but, instead, "only enters into its *circuit*", and is "regulating and securing" natural resources and energies in this never-ending fashion.
-Under this perspective we can ask: Is it the public that wants to transfer another significant part of reality into a Metaverse?
-No one asked for it, but we built it because we can, because we are challenged to do so.
+No one asked for the Metaverse, but we will built it anyways because we are *challenged* to do so.

 >A success is that type of consequence that itself remains assigned to the yielding of further consequences. -- Martin Heidegger